schumadi/schumadi-schumadi.github.io/README.md

-# AirBnB - Ratings Hosts and Superhosts
+# Do you want to become an AirBnB superhost?
+## What separates regular hosts from superhosts

 ![photo of airbnb host Yoshiko][hosts]

 Kaggle provides public datasets from Airbnb for [Boston](https://www.kaggle.com/datasets/airbnb/boston) and [Seattle](https://www.kaggle.com/datasets/airbnb/seattle) These datasets contain information about